Remi-Gau/NARPS_CPPL/README.md

 Each of the 9 contrasts corresponding to the 9 hypothesis tested were enhanced using the [pTFCE toolbox](https://github.com/spisakt/pTFCE/releases/tag/v0.1.3).
 This was run on windows 10 with matlab 2018b as we could not incorporate it into the docker.

 ### final inference
-Display the results for each hypothesis using the SPM GUI and the right ROI as inclusice mask to look for any activate voxel.
+Display the results for each hypothesis using the SPM GUI and the right ROI as inclusive mask to look for any activate voxel.
 This most likely will require matlab.